 You are here:

-People who are overweight or obese have higher rates of death and illness than people of healthy weight, both overall and from a range of specific conditions.
+People who are overweight or obese have higher rates of death and illness than people of healthy weight.
+This is true, both on average and in relation to a range of specific conditions.
 These include cardiovascular disease, high blood pressure, Type 2 diabetes, sleep apnoea, osteoarthritis, psychological problems and reproductive problems for women.

 Your BMI is your body weight in kilograms, divided by the square of your height in meters.